balapriyac/HackerNoon-Articles/README.md

 # ✍ HackerNoon Blogging Fellowship
 > ⏳To track progress during the HackerNoon Blogging Fellowship 2022
 >
-> 📁This repository contains the link to tutorials, code and images used.
+> 📁This repository contains the link to tutorials, code, and images used.

 ## Area of Focus: Data Science, Machine Learning, and Natural Language Processing